Mum & Dad

 Mum & Dad is a 2008 British horror film by director Steven Sheil.
 Its premiere was on 22 August 2008 during the London FrightFest Film Festival.
 One day later it was shown during the Fantasy Filmfest in Germany.
 The film is the directorial debut of Steven Sheil.

 Plot

-The film begins at Heathrow Airport, where a Polish immigrant named Lena Malley (Olga Fedori) is working a shift as a cleaner.
+The film begins at Heathrow Airport, where a Polish immigrant named Lena Malley is working a shift as a cleaner.
 While there, her colleague Birdie (Ainsley Howard) helps her to clean the toilets.
 The two begin to talk and Lena reveals that she lives alone and doesn't keep in touch with her family.
-Birdie introduces Lena to her adopted brother Elbie (Toby Alexander), who also works at the airport and is a mute.
+Birdie introduces Lena to her adopted brother Elbie, who also works at the airport and is a mute.
 Lena tells Birdie that she doesn't get on with her family.
 While talking, Lena notices scars on Birdie's arm; Birdie explains that she used to have behavioral problems; but states that she's better now.
-At the end of the shift Lena misses her bus so Birdie tells her that her dad will drive Lena home if they walk to Birdie's house.
+At the end of the shift, Lena misses her bus so Birdie tells her that her dad will drive Lena home if they walk to Birdie's house.